PDrifting/CBookDraft/book.markdown

 Sony PS4/PS5            64
 ```

-The problem with this might not be apparent immediately, however, if we store data in binary formats, pass information across networks, then store data in some other way that may do encoding with a certain Endianness, things are going get a little wonky.
+The problem with this might not be apparent immediately, however, if we store data in binary formats, pass information across networks, and then store data in some other way that may do encoding with a certain Endianness, things are going get a little wonky.
 It's unlikely you'll be coding on a majority of these platforms, but a career in software engineering might have you crossing paths with older systems still in the wild running legacy code, or with newer systems that have unique eco-systems.
 Migrating data from one architecture to another will require having some understanding of how integer data will be stored.
 Modern coding does create some problems specifically when creating games, especially ones that are multi-player crossing platforms.
-If you support phones, you're going to be running into ARM based architecture which is BI-Endianness and will be determined by the operating system installed on the device.
+If you support phones, you're going to be running into ARM-based architecture which is BI-Endianness and will be determined by the operating system installed on the device.
 While your server may be running on some other architecture that will be different Endianness.
 Regardless, you are encouraged to research the hardware and operating system limitations so you can determine how things are stored in memory.

 Here's another table showing Endianness by Operating Systems.